RoadieHQ/marketing-site/content/docs/tech-insights/data-sources/index.md

 To manage Data Sources, go to Tech Insights → Data Sources.

-### Using Built-in Data Sources

-By default, Roadie includes several (built-in) Data Sources for common vendors such as Datadog, Snyk, and GitHub.
-All built-in Data Sources have pre-defined Facts you can use for defining your [Checks](../checks/).

-To use built-in Data Sources, you don’t need to do any set up.
-Jump to the [Checks](../checks/) section to learn more about Checks.

 ### Defining your own Data Source

 Roadie Tech Insights lets you define arbitrary Data Sources.
 Typically, custom Data Sources rely on calling an API or reading a configuration file in a repository.
 When adding a Data Source, you’ll also specify which Facts are extracted from said source.